eyituoyoclinton/testProject/README.md

 git clone <url>
 ```

-cd into project directory OR open the folder with favorite code editor
+cd into the project directory OR open the project with favourite code editor
 and run the below command

 ```sh